MetroStar/conda-vendor/README.md

 ## Installation

-To install with pip, run:
+To install with `pip`, run:

 	pip install conda-vendor

+To install with `conda` run:
+    conda install -c conda-forge conda-vendor

 ## Usage